flowup/api-client-generator/README.md

 See the [Changelog](https://github.com/flowup/api-client-generator/blob/master/CHANGELOG.md) to keep up with the features and changes.

-# Installation
+# Usage

-### Global usage:
+This command will generate API client described in the swagger.json file to the `./output` folder.

-`[sudo] npm install -g api-client-generator`
+`npx api-client-generator -s ./path/to/swagger.json -o ./output`

-This command will generate API client described in the swagger.json file to the./output folder
+This command will do the same but it will split **all of the tags to separate API services** and models folder will be shared.
+All will be generated to specified path and that is `./src/api` folder.

-`api-client-generator -s ./path/to/swagger.json -o ./output`
+`npx api-client-generator -t all -s ./path/to/swagger.yaml -o ./src/api"`

-### Local usage
+### Script in Package JSON

 `npm install api-client-generator --save-dev`

-- for quick usage create run script in your `package.json` scripts
+- for quick usage create run script in your `package.json` scripts.
 ```
 "scripts": {
   "generate-api-client": "api-client-generator -s ./swagger.yaml -o ./output-folder"